-A TV spot for the film Gamer became an Internet hit when it claimed that "the last time Gerard Butler kicked this much ass was 300 years ago."
-Yeah, we're pretty sure they missed a comma there.note Amusingly, Gerard Butler has done quite a few other historical epics and at least one time travel story... covering damn near every period but the early 18th century.
+A TV spot for the film Gamer became an Internet hit when it claimed that "the last time Gerard Butler kicked this much ass was 300 years ago." note Amusingly, Gerard Butler has done quite a few other historical epics and at least one time travel story... covering damn near every period but the early 18th century.

 A commercial for Oscar Meyer Franks has a father come home and see his three kids on those electronic gizmos kids use these days.
 Wanting to spend Quality Family Time, he trips the circuit breaker of his house, knocking the power out and shutting off the older brother's computer, the younger brother's game console, and the sister's cell phone.

 A 2014 American Family Insurance Teen Safe Driver radio advertisement features two characters that desire to go to "the mall" as their third friend just got her license.
 In 47 States and the District of Columbia, newly-licensed teen drivers are prohibited from carrying more than zero or one underage passengers for a specified amount of time, usually around six to twelve months.
 This is an error that would be obvious to young people, but probably not to the people who wrote the ads, who probably got their first licenses under a much less restrictive regime.

 Anime & Manga

 One scene in Baki the Grappler involved a character who blinded people by pulling out their optic nerves... by sticking a finger into the side of his opponent's neck and pulling said nerve out.
 The optic nerve, which connects the eye and brain via a hole through the eye socket, really has no business being there.